Policies

 All referees will be asked whether they believe the applicant is suitable for the job for which they have applied.
 All referees will be sent a copy of the job description and person specification relevant to the role for which the applicant had applied.
 If the referee is a current or previous employer, they will also be asked to confirm the following:

-· Whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people
+- Whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behavior towards children or young people

 The nursery will only accept references obtained directly from the referee and will not rely on references or testimonials provided by the applicant or open references of testimonials.
 The Nursery will not accept references from relatives of the applicant or people writing solely in the capacity as a friend.